Coherent estimation of risk measures

+\begin{definition}[Comonotonic estimator] A function $\hat\rho_n\colon \bR^n\to \bR$ is {\it comonotonic} if $ \hat\rho_n(\mathbf{x}+\mathbf{y}) = \hat\rho_n(\mathbf{x})+\hat\rho_n(\mathbf{y})$ for any comonotonic vectors $\bfx\in\bR^n$ and $\mathbf{y}\in \mathbb{R}^n$. \end{definition} Note that if a law-invariant CRM $\rho$ is comonotonic, then its empirical estimator is also comonotonic; if vectors are comonotonic, then the induced random variables under the (empirical) discrete uniform measure are comonotonic, and the additivity property of $\rho$ transfers directly to the empirical estimator.
 As we show next, for any comonotonic law-invariant CRE, the set $M^s_{\hat\rho_n}$ can be chosen as a singleton, a result that may be viewed as a version of \cite[Theorem~7]{Kus2001} adapted to CREs.

 \begin{theorem}[Robust representation of comonotonic and law-invariant CREs] A risk estimator $\hat\rho_n\colon \bR^n\to \bR$ is a comonotonic law-invariant CRE if and only if there exists a unique $a=(a_1, \ldots, a_n)\in\mathcal{M}_n$ satisfying $a_1\geq a_2\geq \ldots \geq a_n$ and